 • Energy/Power industry

 • And many others!

 Thanks to its large selection of diameters from ½" (16.5 mm) to 6" (168 mm) and an extensive range of accessories, a Transair system meets the requirements of numerous industrial and garage workshop installations.
 Furthermore, the simple installation, energy savings, and flexible modular design of Transair makes it the most efficient piping solution available.

 When installing compressed air piping, always adhere to the following installation guidelines to reduce the risk of injury:

-• Complete all tests, inspections, and compliance checks prior to pressurization including calculating the expansion and contraction of a system.
+•Complete all tests, inspections, and compliance checks prior to pressurization

 • Protect pipe from mechanical impact.